HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configuration.md

 The file contains all configurable parameters and their default values.
 You may use this file as a blueprint to create your own `custom-values.yaml`.
 You may also just rename the extracted `values.yaml` to `custom-values.yaml`.

 !!! note
-    Having a complete copy of the default `values.yaml` is not necessary and may bloat your configuration file with values that are already present in the DX Helm Chart.
+    Having a complete copy of the default `values.yaml` is not necessary and may bloat your configuration file with values that are already present in the DX Compose Helm Chart.
 A good practice is to focus your `values.yaml` file on only those parameters that you want to configure yourself.

 ## A custom configuration file

 Helm allows you to provide a custom configuration file during the installation or upgrade process.

 That file only overwrites settings that are defined within it.
-For parts of the configuration that are not defined in your custom configuration file, Helm returns to the default values in the `values.yaml` file inside the DX Helm Chart.
+For parts of the configuration that are not defined in your custom configuration file, Helm returns to the default values in the `values.yaml` file inside the DX Compose Helm Chart.

 This allows you to create a file that only overwrites settings that are required, keeping the overall size of your configuration file small and the maintainability high.